Jeffery (mixtape)

 Jeffery (originally titled No, My Name is Jeffery) is the fourth commercial mixtape by American rapper Young Thug.
-It was released for retail purchase on August 26, 2016, by 300 Entertainment and Atlantic Records.
+It was released on August 26, 2016, by 300 Entertainment and Atlantic Records.
 The mixtape features guest appearances from Travis Scott, Gucci Mane, Gunna, Quavo, Offset, and Wyclef Jean.
 It also features production from TM88, Wheezy, and Young Thug himself (credited as his first name/album namesake Jeffery).

 Jeffery charted at number eight on the US Billboard 200, and received widespread acclaim from critics.
 Its artwork, which features Young Thug in a dress, went viral.
 The mixtape was named among the best releases of 2016 by several publications, including Pitchfork, Fact, Complex, and Rolling Stone.

 Background

 Jeffery was announced on July 9, 2016, via Young Thug's Instagram, along with previews of new music.
 It was initially slated for release on August 16, coinciding with Young Thug's birthday, but was pushed back.
 The mixtape was accompanied by his decision to abandon the stage name Young Thug in favor of the new moniker No, My Name is Jeffery, or simply his birth name Jeffery.
 The change of stage name was announced by his manager Lyor Cohen in the preparation for the mixtape's release.
 According to Young Thug, "Jeffery is all about Jeffery.
 It ain't even about Young Thug.
 Ain't no Young Thug songs on there.
 The mixtape is a straight crossover."
 On Beats 1, he clarified that the name change was only for one week, unless the mixtape sold 100,000 copies.

 The second track, "Floyd Mayweather", was originally supposed to be featured on a Gunna project.
 With the exception of "Pick Up the Phone", each track was named after one of Young Thug's idols, including Gucci Mane ("Guwop"), Wyclef Jean ("Wyclef Jean"), Rihanna ("RiRi"), Future ("Future Swag"), Harambe, the gorilla killed at the Cincinnati Zoo in May 2016, and Kanye West ("Kanye West").